mahirshah/css-property-parser/README.md

  * shorthandProperty - the shorthand property name.
 For example, "background" or "border".
  * returns an array containing the computed properties for the given shorthand property.
 Returns an empty array if the given property is not a valid property.
+ * throws {ParseError} - if the propertyValue cannot be parsed.
+ * throws {UnknownPropertyError} - if the propertyName is not defined in mdn.
+ * throws {UnsupportedPropertyError} - if the propertyName is a shorthand property, but we don't support expanding it yet.

 ##### Examples